langflow-ai/langflow/docs/docs/Components/components-memories.md

 Memory components store and retrieve chat messages by `session_id`.

-They are distinct from vector store components, because they are built specifically for storing and retrieving chat messages.
+They are distinct from vector store components, because they are built specifically for storing and retrieving chat messages from external databases.

 Memory components provide access to their respective external databases **as memory**.
 This allows AIs to access external memory for persistence and context retention.